pvharmo/blog-jean-mercier/content/posts/everybody-knows.md

 author: Jean Mercier
 date: 2020-06-20T18:37:37.873Z
 youtubeMovieTrailer: L68mUxKuAnA
+excerpt: A marriage celebration is of course a joyous occasion.
+But in this film, the celebration brings back memories of events and transactions that the participants would have preferred to forget.
 ---
 2018, by Asghar Farhadi.
 Spain- France- Italy.
 With Penelope Cruz (as Laura) and Javier Bardem (as Paco).